degenerate-developer/lgtm/README.md

 # LGTM Protocol V1

-lgtm is a meta-prompt i use with my cursor agent when starting a high-complexity task. it helps me avoid wasting hours adding context to complex prompt requests. think of it as a budget deep-researcher with real-time interpretability.
+lgtm is a meta-prompt i use with my cursor agent when working on a high-complexity task. it helps me avoid wasting hours finding every bit of context for complex prompt requests. think of it as a budget deep-researcher with real-time interpretability.

 ## Usage

-1. copy the contents of `.prompts/` into your project.
+1. copy the contents of `.prompts/` (`mm-protocol.md` optional) into your project directory.
 2. open a new cursor agent instance, copy and paste (use `command+shift+p`) the contents of `.prompts/usage.txt` into the prompt input box.
 3. drag `@lgtm-protocol.md` into the prompt input box.